Generic name: reslizumab [ res-LIZ-ue-mab ]

 you also use steroid asthma medication; or

-you have a history of parasite infection (such as roundworms or tapeworms).
+you have ever had a parasite infection (such as roundworms or tapeworms).

 How is Cinqair given?

-Cinqair is given once every 4 weeks and is injected into a vein through an IV.
+Cinqair is given as an infusion into a vein, usually once every 4 weeks.
 A healthcare provider will give you this injection.

-Cinqair must be given slowly.
-The IV infusion can take up to 50 minutes to complete.
+This medicine must be given slowly, and the infusion can take 20 to 50 minutes to complete.

-You will be watched closely for a short time after receiving your injection, to make sure you do not have an allergic reaction.
+You will be watched closely for a short time after each injection, to make sure you do not have an allergic reaction.

 What happens if I miss a dose?